 1. Consider the Height of Your Bar or Counter

-If ordering stools for a taller bar or a counter that differs from the standard, it’s important to check the height requirements before you buy so that you have a match and ultimate comfort.
+If ordering stools for a taller bar or a counter that differs from the standard, it’s essential to check the height requirements before you buy so that you have a match and ultimate comfort.
 This allows for comfortable seating and more mobility, so people don’t feel cramped while eating, chatting or relaxing.

 2. Choose the Right Material

-There is a multitude of materials used to produce bar stools and each possesses its own ambiance.
+There is a multitude of materials used to produce barstools, and each possesses its own ambiance.
 Wood stools promote a warm, inviting environment and organic, classic aesthetic appropriate for traditional outlined areas.
-Metal stools have a more streamlined, industrial feel that is also sturdy, lightweight and easy to clean, making them a good choice for high-traffic areas.
+Metal stools have a more streamlined, industrial feel that is also sturdy, lightweight, and easy to clean, making them a good choice for high-traffic areas.

 3. Determine the Style and Design